Easy, gluten-free mac and cheese that is ready in 20 minutes! It’s perfectly creamy, cheesy and delicious.

 - Add the flour and cook for a few minutes to get the raw flour taste out of the mixture.

-- Whisk in the warm milk, stirring constantly until it has all been added.
+- Whisk in the warm milk, stirring constantly during the cooking process until it has all been added.

-- Next whisk in the seasonings then add the cheese.
+- Next whisk in the seasonings then add the shredded cheese.

-- Stir until smooth and melted, then add the pasta.
+- Stir until smooth and melted, then add the cooked pasta to the creamy cheese sauce.
 Mix until combined and serve!

 For Baked Gluten-Free Macaroni and Cheese